 You’ll want to start advertising a minimum of three weeks before the event, but possibly as much as four weeks.
 For a neighborhood hunt, you can create flyers which are given to each home in your neighborhood.
-For larger egg hunts, consider placing them at grocery stores, local places of worship, and doctor’s offices.
+For larger egg hunts, consider placing them at grocery stores, public libraries, local businesses, local places of worship, and doctor’s offices.

 Include on the flyer a form for the parents to fill out and get back to you the week before the hunt.